secretstartups/handbook/job-families/engineering/security-leadership/index.html.md

 GitLab’s VP of Security must have all of the following attributes.

 Must-haves:
-* At least 10 years prior experience managing information security teams
+* Relevant, progressive experience managing information security teams
 * Excellent written and verbal communication skills
 * Be able to quickly hire top-quality team members and managers
 * Experience managing a multi-level security organization with managers and IC’s